 Clinical education at the University at Buffalo encompasses all aspects of contemporary urology, and includes outpatient clinics, inpatient consultations, and procedural and operative experiences.
-Outpatient clinics are held at Buffalo General Medical Center, the Erie County Medical Center, Roswell Park Comprehensive Cancer Center, the Veterans Administration Western New York Healthcare System and THE Oishei Children’s Hospital.
+Outpatient clinics are held at Buffalo General Medical Center, the Erie County Medical Center, the Veterans Administration Western New York Healthcare System and Oishei Children’s Hospital.

 Operative skills are taught at all sites in a systematic manner with residents receiving progressively increasing responsibility, under supervision, for performing all aspects of procedures.
 Residents receive robust training in “open” surgery, endoscopic surgery, percutaneous surgery, ureteroscopy, transurethral surgery, laparoscopic surgery and robotics.
 Importantly, and in order to accelerate mastery of the later two techniques, residents are introduced to laparoscopy and robotics using state-of-the-art surgical simulators.

 The primary goal of the department is to ensure that residents develop mature evidence-based decision making skills and simultaneously acquire robust technical expertise.
 In this latter content, the surgical skills lab, as well as the surgical simulator has greatly amplified the degree and rapidity with which residents acquire competence in robotic, laparoscopic and “open” surgical procedures.
 As a consequence of the extensive and robust operative experience provided by the participating hospitals in adult and in pediatric urology, residents typically far exceed Accreditation Council for Graduate Medical Education (ACGME) required norms for the number of operative cases performed during residency.

-The residents are exposed to robotic assisted procedures at multiple sites including Roswell Park Comprehensive Cancer Center, Millard Fillmore Suburban Hospital and the Veterans Affairs Medical Center.
+The residents are exposed to robotic assisted procedures at multiple sites including Millard Fillmore Suburban Hospital and the Veterans Affairs Medical Center.
 Residents first start as bedside assistant and are gradually incorporated on the robotic console to allow for training in all portions of robotic procedures.

 Our residents always meet and exceed the required surgical volume of required cases set by the ACGME.

-Residents receive extensive experience and rotate at various hospitals and clinical sites throughout the city of Buffalo, including the Buffalo General Medical Center, the Erie County Medical Center, the John R. Oishei Children's Hospital, the Roswell Park Comprehensive Cancer Center, the Millard Fillmore Suburban Hospital, VA Western New York Healthcare System, Buffalo Ambulatory Surgery Center and private physician offices.
+Residents receive extensive experience and rotate at various hospitals and clinical sites throughout the city of Buffalo, including Buffalo General Medical Center, Erie County Medical Center, John R. Oishei Children's Hospital, Millard Fillmore Suburban Hospital, VA Western New York Healthcare System, Buffalo Ambulatory Surgery Center and private physician offices.